Best Litter Box Accessories That Actually Make Cleaning Easier

 Waste disposal system

-Makes a big difference if you don’t want litter sitting in your regular trash.
+Makes a big difference if you do not want litter sitting in your regular trash.
 Especially useful in apartments or multi-cat homes.

 Optional Accessories

-These can help in specific situations, but they’re not necessary for most setups.
+These can help in specific situations, but they are not necessary for most setups.

 Litter box liners

-Useful for faster full cleanouts, but only if your cat doesn’t claw at them.
+Useful for faster full cleanouts, but only if your cat does not claw at them.

 Covers and enclosures